crunker99/NMHSS_Analysis/README.md

 #### Focus on 2018 (most recent data)

-Bringing in [2018 population data](https://www.census.gov/newsroom/press-kits/2018/pop-estimates-national-state.html), notice the similarity, but also differnce:
+Bringing in [2018 population data](https://www.census.gov/newsroom/press-kits/2018/pop-estimates-national-state.html), we see some obvious similarities, as well as differences:
 ![Population by state](/images/popByState.jpeg)

-The linear correlation coefficient (r) between population and state facility count = 0.832893, which is a relatively strong positive correlation.
+The linear correlation coefficient (r) between population and facility count as a function of state is 0.832893, which is a relatively strong positive correlation.
+However, it is not perfect

 Does the number of facilities, though, keep up with the population size?
 What are the statewide facility counts per capita?
 ![Facilities per 100k people by state](/images/facPerCapitaByState.jpeg)